Last revision: November 19, 2022.

 This large snake effigy on Rice Lake, south of the village of Keene in Peterborough County, was constructed thousands of years ago, yet its greater purpose remains unknown. (bold face is mine)

-- “Massive ancient serpent” is certainly hyperbole for a 60 m x 6 m mostly linear earth structure,
+- “Massive ancient serpent” is certainly hyperbole for a 60 m x 6 m mostly linear earth structure.

 - “Thousands of years ago” puts an unnecessarily distant past spin on what archaeologists agree is an Adena/Hopewell culture like the Point Peninsula culture of 1800 years ago in the eastern Lake Ontario region.

-Visiting The Serpent Mounds in 2021?
+Visiting The Serpent Mound in 2022?

-As I watched it, I thought – How could Ontario Parks have thought it was okay to set up a campground and children’s play area on a burial ground?
+As I watched it, I thought – How could Ontario Parks have supposed it was okay to set up a campground and children’s play area on a burial ground?
 Still unclear to me is if this was the idea of the leadership at Hiawatha First Nation or of the Ontario Parks people.

 Trip Advisor Forums and Comments: